exoticknight/pwdmgr/README.md

-# README
+# mat6maa5

 ## About

-This is the official Wails Svelte-TS template.
+This is a password manager application built with Wails and Svelte-TS.

 ## Live Development